linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 	- Reinvestment is buried in operating expenses
 	- Recall: Reinvestment is a function of RONIC and growth (Week 3 & 4)
 - Accounting treatment can distort RONIC in TV formula
-	- Conceptually,  you expect a higher RONIC without capitalization of [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#[[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill|INTANGIBLE AMORTIZATION]] AND NON‐GAAP REPORTING|intangible]] investments (see previous slide)
+	- Conceptually,  you expect a higher RONIC without capitalization of [](Week%205%20Accounting%20Recap-%20R&D,%20%20Intangibles,%20%20M&A%20&%20Goodwill#[[Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill|INTANGIBLE%20AMORTIZATION) AND NON‐GAAP REPORTING|intangible]] investments (see previous slide)
 - Recall pre‐recording: Accounting treatment creates incomparability depending on firms' growth strategies

 # ECONOMIC PROFIT MODEL AND THE EFFECT OF INTANGIBLES